The Greenwall Foundation is

 have a PhD, JD, MD, or an equivalent doctoral-level degree.

 The Greenwall Foundation only makes awards to affiliated individuals at institutions with tax-exempt status in the United States.
-In addition, an individual cannot receive Making a Difference and Faculty Scholars Program funding from The Greenwall Foundation simultaneously.
+In addition, an individual cannot simultaneously receive Making a Difference and Faculty Scholars Program funding from The Greenwall Foundation.

 Working with The Greenwall

-feedback and suggestions for consideration along with invitations to submit
+feedback and suggestions for consideration to applicants that are invited

 applicants in presenting the best possible proposals and aligning their

 research interests with the Foundation’s funding priorities.
-After review of
+Funding available for the

 full proposals, the Foundation may request additional clarifications, for